 And if you’re more curious about Sicily’s Christmas history and religious significance, then Catania is the place for questions, answers and discovery as you can find prayer altars, nativity scenes and reenactments scattered throughout the winding streets and obscured alleys.

-Plus, Catanis is home to an incredible celebration for the Feast of the Immaculate Virgin Mary.
+Plus, Catania is home to an incredible celebration for the Feast of the Immaculate Virgin Mary.

 Trapani overflows with Christmas magic just as the hills marking this area roll with the flow of the nearby waves.

-Every day there is some kind of celebration parading through this city, and neighboring villages and towns.
-With a backdrop of intricately decorated squares, castles and churches, Trapani is pure and idyllic during the Christmas time.
+Every day there is some kind of celebration parading through this city, and neighbouring villages and towns.
+With a backdrop of intricately decorated squares, castles and churches, Trapani is pure and idyllic during Christmas time.